Lost Generation

-In the wake of the Industrial Revolution, Western members of the Lost Generation grew up in societies which were more literate, consumerist and media-saturated than ever before, but which also tended to maintain strictly conservative social values.
-Young men of the cohort were mobilized on a mass scale for the First World War, a conflict that was often seen as the defining moment of their age group's lifespan.
-Young women also contributed to and were affected by the War, and in its aftermath gained greater freedoms politically and in other areas of life.
+In the wake of the Industrial Revolution, Western members of the Lost Generation grew up in societies that were more literate, consumerist, and media-saturated than ever before, but which also tended to maintain strictly conservative social values.
+Young men of the cohort were mobilized on a mass scale for World War I, a conflict that was often seen as the defining moment of their age group's lifespan.
+Young women also contributed to and were affected by the war, and in its aftermath gained greater freedoms politically and in other areas of life.
 The Lost Generation was also heavily vulnerable to the Spanish flu pandemic and became the driving force behind many cultural changes, particularly in major cities during what became known as the Roaring Twenties.

-Later, they experienced the economic effects of the Great Depression and often saw their own sons leave for the battlefields of the Second World War.
+Later in their midlife, they experienced the economic effects of the Great Depression and often saw their own sons leave for the battlefields of World War II.
 In the developed world, they tended to reach retirement and average life expectancy during the decades after the conflict, but some significantly outlived the norm.
-The last surviving person who was known to have been born during the 19th century was Nabi Tajima, who died in 2018.
+The Lost Generation became completely ancestral when the last surviving person who was known to have been born in the Lost Generation or during the 19th century, Nabi Tajima, died in 2018 at age 117.

 Terminology

-The term is used for the generation of young people who came of age at around the time of World War I. In Europe, they are mostly known as the "Generation of 1914", for the year World War I began.
-In France they were sometimes called the Génération du feu, the "(gun)fire generation".
-In Great Britain, the term was originally used for those who died in the war, and often implicitly referred to upper-class casualties who were perceived to have died disproportionately, robbing the country of a future elite.
-Many felt that "the flower of youth and the best manhood of the peoples [had] been mowed down," for example such notable casualties as the poets Isaac Rosenberg, Rupert Brooke, Edward Thomas and Wilfred Owen, composer George Butterworth and physicist Henry Moseley.
+The first named generation, the term "Lost Generation" is used for the young people who came of age around the time of World War I. In Europe, they are mostly known as the "Generation of 1914", for the year World War I began.
+In France, they were sometimes called the Génération du feu, the "(gun)fire generation".
+In the United Kingdom, the term was originally used for those who died in the war, and often implicitly referred to upper-class casualties who were perceived to have died disproportionately, robbing the country of a future elite.
+Many felt that "the flower of youth and the best manhood of the peoples [had] been mowed down", for example, such notable casualties as the poets Isaac Rosenberg, Rupert Brooke, Edward Thomas, and Wilfred Owen, composer George Butterworth, and physicist Henry Moseley.